sholtodouglas/fencing-AI/README.md

 - Typing in progress, should be up within the next few days!
 In short, I downloaded all the fencing clips from various world cups, and used OpenCV to cut up the video into short clips preceding each time the scoreboard lit up.
 Then, I trained a small logistic classifier to distinguish when the numbers on the scoreboard changed.
 In certain situations (only when both people hit and at least one of them was on-target), the ref has to make a decision.
 In these, depending on how the scoreboard changes we can auto-label the clips with who's hit it was.
 All the clips with only one hit are discarded because they can't be auto-labelled.

+## Next steps
+I've got a fully recurrent example working on a toy example (MNIST where you only show it slices of the image of a time, simulating a temporal dimension).
+Soon I'll spin up a server and download / process all the data again, because the internet here is too slow to upload the full data (~40GB), wheras it was fine for processing the data on my laptop then uploading the feature vectors.
+Firstly however I'm curious to see if the model performs better on the sabre dataset, so that'll be run within the next week.

 </div>